 Our programme in Kenya involves cooperation to strengthen human rights capacity within the Kenyan Correctional Services, as well as support for the strengthening of human rights perspectives in the coordination between actors in the administration of justice.

-In Ethiopia, we are cooperating with the Centre for Human Rights at Addis Ababa University to strengthen its capacity to carry out its mission, including its three main functions of human rights education, research and outreach.
+In Ethiopia, we are cooperating with the Centre for Human Rights (CHR) at Addis Ababa University to strengthen the capacity of the Centre to carry out its mission, including its three main functions of human rights education, research and outreach.

 In 2016, we entered into an agreement with the Embassy of Sweden in Harare on a cooperation programme -- the Zimbabwe Human Rights Capacity Development Programme for the period 2016-2018.
 The programme is run primarily from the Lund office.